oncovetdu/Surface-Go-2-OpenCore/README.md

 Finally, edit `config.plist` and set `Kernel -> Quirks -> AppleCpuPmCfgLock` and `Kernel -> Quirks -> AppleXcpmCfgLock` to `false` and reboot.

-## Increase DVMT Gfx Memory to improve iGPU performance
+## Increasing DVMT Gfx Memory to improve iGPU performance
 1. Boot into OpenCore
 2. Press Space to see the list of tools
 3. Select `Set DVMT Pre-Allocated to 64M`